 And for the Century and Ciera, that meant turning into what became essentially a fleet-only car in its later years.
 I suppose a few of them were sold to certain geriatric private buyers if they asked nicely.
 But for what its worth, the Centieras became the equivalent of the Checker; just aimed at different slice of the fleet market.

 Why not?
 GM had made good money on these cars in their prime retail years, and the line workers could build them blindfolded by them, and still turn out one of GM’s best built cars of the period.
 In 1993, J D Powers affirmed that, saying the Century was somewhere very near the top of the pile.

 And although the listed price of the Century roughly increased along with the rate of inflation, the discounts, especially to fleets were ever bigger.
 I seem to distinctly remember reading that the typical fleet Century was going for $12k near the end of its long road.
 That’s thousands less (adjusted) than what they were going for back in their retail heyday.

 It seems like just yesterday that the City of Eugene bought a whole passel of Centuries in ’95 or ’96 for their building inspectors and such.
 And it seems like only this morning that they were finally replaced (by Prii, of course).
 A real living time capsule, and odd too, to see a like-new white Century driving up to your job site almost a quarter century after it was introduced.
 Made you feel old.
 Or comforted, sort of; like standing there looking down at that familiar toilet bowl and knowing you could hit it blind-folded.

 Well, my parents’ house is history, as is the old GM.
 But lots of memories remain.
-The A-Body story is a vast one, and I haven’t attempted to begin to tell it all here.
-Consider it a down payment on a whole fleet of them.
+The A-Body story is a vast one, and we’ve had quite a few chapters here already.
+And there will probably be more.